kora-projects/kora-docs/mkdocs/docs/en/documentation/grpc-client.md

 ## Service { #service }

-Created gRPC services can be injected as dependency:
+Created gRPC `stub` instances can be injected as dependencies:

 ===! ":fontawesome-brands-java: `Java`"